Four Paws Quilting

 Name That Template Contest has a Winner

 After receiving almost 400 possible names, I chose "The Line Tamer", suggested by Lisa Burghart of Lafayette, NJ.
 Thanks Lisa!
 Most important is that the name implies its use, and is easy to remember.
 Then there's the fact that it sounds like "lion tamer", perfect for a company named Four Paws Quilting.
-(But stick to using it on your quilts.
-Trying to tame the small domestic lions only annoys them.)